dodeeric/pdf2epubEX/README.md

 ### Usage

-To convert *myfile.pdf* to *myfile.epub*, run the following command in the directory where the PDF file is located:
+To convert myfile.pdf to myfile.epub, run the following command in the directory where the PDF file is located:

 ```
 docker run -ti --rm -v `pwd`:/pdf dodeeric/pdf2epubex pdf2epubEX myfile.pdf
 ```

-The result will be: *myfile.epub*
+The result will be: myfile.epub

 You can also use *pdf2htmlEX* with this same Docker image:

-To convert *myfile.pdf* to *myfile.html*, run the following command in the directory where the PDF file is located:
+To convert myfile.pdf to myfile.html, run the following command in the directory where the PDF file is located:

 ```
 docker run -ti --rm -v `pwd`:/pdf dodeeric/pdf2epubex pdf2htmlEX myfile.pdf
 ```

-The result will be: *myfile.html*
+The result will be: myfile.html

 *pdf2htmlEX* has a lot of parameters.
 To see them: